MaxKev1n/academic/content/authors/admin/_index.md

     - course: Bachelor in Computer Science and Technology
       institution: Nanjing University of Science and Technology
       year: 2019-2023
+  courses:
+    - course: Phd in Microelectronics
+      institution: The Hong Kong University of Science and Technology (Guangzhou)
+      year: 2023-expected

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons